 Reconstruction of flooded structures may require a building permit.
 Contact Tom McDonald at (912) 651-6530 for more details.

 The Federal Emergency Management Agency’s (FEMA’s) Region IV office has prepared a coastal flood study to update Flood Insurance Rate Maps (FIRMs) for communities in coastal Chatham County and City of Savannah.
 The flood hazards shown on the FIRM are used to determine flood insurance rates and requirements and where floodplain development regulations apply.
 The updated maps will help communities plan for and reduce the risk from flooding in the future.
 Start taking steps now to keep your communities and families safe from flood risk by understand the risk of flooding in your area so that you know how future floods may affect you and if specific flood insurance and building requirements apply to your property (or will apply in the future.)
-To view click on: Preliminary FIRMs, open the “2016 Prelim” folder and select your specific panel to find out your flood risk.
-If you do not know your panel number, check with your insurance agent, visit SAGISorg, or contact Tom McDonald at 912-651-6530.
+To view click on: FIRMs, open the “2018 Effective" folder and select your specific panel to find out your flood risk.
+If you do not know your panel number, check with your insurance agent, visit SAGIS.org, or contact Tom McDonald at 912-651-6530.
 Additionally, visit FEMA’s website: www.southeastcoastalmaps.comor and Georgia’s DNR site: for information about the coastal updates along with fact-sheets and presentations.

-** NEW ** On August 16, 2018 new FIRMs go into effect that, in some areas, lowers the Base Flood Elevation (BFE) and adds a Limit of Moderate Wave Action (LiMWA) line.
+On August 16, 2018, the new FIRMs went into effect that, in some areas, lowers the Base Flood Elevation (BFE) and adds a Limit of Moderate Wave Action (LiMWA) line.
 Check if your structure is eligible for a Letter of Map Amendment (LOMA) based on the lowest grade and BFE, which, if approved, could lower your flood premium.
 Talk with your surveyor or flood insurance agent.
 The LiMWA area pertains to structures that are subject to wave action between three feet and foot-and-a-half.
 This area receives A zone flood rates but may be required to follow V zone building regulations.
 Contact Tom McDonald (912) 651-6530 X 1895 for more information.